karl/vscode-karl-okeeffes-theme/README.md

 Interesting features:

-* Punctuation fades into the background.
+* Punctuation and keywords fade into the background.
 * Only text within strings is coloured.
 * Syntax highlighting within template strings.
 * JSX attribute braces highlighted differently to object braces within an attribute.